The Football League 1888 – Preview

 William McGregor, founder of the Football League

-There were discussions about the League’s name – McGregor himself suggested the Football Union – the division of gate money (McGregor’s suggestion of a straight split was rejected in favour of a guaranteed sum, set at £15, for visiting clubs), and especially the competing teams.
+There was debate about the League’s name – McGregor himself suggested the Football Union, while Preston’s William Sudell favoured League.
+Further discussions involved the division of gate money (McGregor’s suggestion of a straight split was rejected in favour of a guaranteed sum, set at £15, for visiting clubs), and especially the competing teams.
 The final choices were not without controversy; Mitchell St George’s from Birmingham and the amateur club Old Carthusians, the 1881 FA Cup winners who would have been the only southern team in the League, were proposed and rejected, as were the claims of Bootle, regarded as Merseyside’s top team at the time.
 In addition, as Mark Metcalf recounts,

 Sheffield Wednesday, Nottingham Forest and Halliwell, who claimed they were the second-best team in Lancashire, were all left disappointed when their application to join the new League were rejected on grounds that it was impossible to find sufficient dates for any additional fixtures.